Fire Conditions and Updates

 Dry, hot weather and easterly wind events in mid-August and mid-September fueled cycles of increased fire behavior and rapid expansions.
 The Bear Gulch Fire became the largest wildland fire on the Olympic Peninsula since 1951.
 After months of coordinated response, the fire was declared 100% contained on November 12, 2025.

 The fire left a patchwork of burn scars that increased the risks of landslides, rockfall, and treefall in the Staircase and North Fork Skokomish River drainage areas.
-The below closures remain in effect.
+To stay safe in the Staircase area, visitors should:

 Archived information about the Bear Gulch Fire can be found on the inactive InciWeb page: Waolf Bear Gulch Fire Information | InciWeb